chebureki/DuckHax-CLI/README.md

 ![asdf](meta/banner.png)
 # DuckHax CLI

-The CLI-tool for: dumping, building and inspecting game-files for Sitting Ducks
+The CLI-tool for: dumping, building and inspecting game-files for _Sitting Ducks_ by Asobo Studios
 ## Building
 ### Requirements
-You need will **libpng**, that's about it!
+You will need **libpng**, that's about it!

 Windows builds haven't been tested yet
 ```sh